 The squat is one of our most primal movements, we are designed to be able to move in this position, which is why you will see many toddlers playing in a squat.

-To complete a squat your head should remain facing forward to keep your spine in a neutral position, you should sink your weight back into your heels and lower towards the floor.
-There are many arguments as to how low you should go, however naturally cavemen would sink far below the 90 degree angle we’re often warned about.
+To complete a squat, your head should remain facing forward to keep your spine in a neutral position and you should sink your weight back into your heels and lower towards the floor.
+There are many arguments as to how low you should go.
 Your range of motion will depend on your flexibility, but it can (and should) be worked on.

 The push range of movement requires you to move something away from your body, or move your body away from a force, ie the ground.
 We have two primary pushing movements, the vertical and horizontal push.
 A vertical push lifts something above your head and a horizontal press pushes it forward.